Type of Corporations for Small Business

 When compared to a sole proprietorship, there is more paperwork required for an LLC.
 However, it is still far less when compared to a corporation.
 One-time filings include:

 - Application for Employer ID on Form SS-4

 Other reoccurring filings or paperwork that will need to be completed, include:

 - Opening a business bank account

 - Tax deposit coupons

 If you need help with determining the types of corporations for small businesses, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.